coveooss/connectivity-library/README.md

 However, please note that all configurations in this library, including those recommended in the Coveo Administration Console, aren't actively maintained or officially supported.
 Consider them as starting points that will require adjustments to fit your specific use case.

 > [!NOTE]
-> If you want to index a repository that doesn’t appear in the library, it's quite possible you'll be able to do so using one of Coveo's [generic connectors](https://docs.coveo.com/en/1702/#generic-connectors).
+> If you want to index a repository that doesn’t appear in the library, you could try doing so using one of Coveo's [generic connectors](https://docs.coveo.com/en/1702/#generic-connectors).

 ## Requirements